nicokruger/telecoms-churn-prediction/README.md

 ## Installation

-The sample code provided uses [https://nodejs.org](nodejs).
-It can be adapted to your language of choice, as long as an [https://aws.amazon.com/tools/](AWS-SDK) is provided by AWS.
+The sample code provided uses [nodejs](https://nodejs.org).
+It can be adapted to your language of choice, as long as an [AWS SDK](https://aws.amazon.com/tools/) is provided by AWS.

 To get started, clone the project and run the following: